Autonomous Skills

 Cross-skill calls are encoded in the edge’s evidence string so the SDK doesn’t need bespoke metadata fields:

-evidence = 'skill:calls' # bare referenceevidence = 'skill:calls;capture=envOk' # captures returnevidence = 'skill:calls;args=branch,depth;capture=envOk' # full formevidence = 'skill:calls;onFailure=true' # call lives in an On failure: blockSame-engram only for v1.
-All @skill: targets must live in the same Skills engram as the caller.
-Cross-engram orchestration is a known limitation tracked for a future release.
+evidence = 'skill:calls' # bare referenceevidence = 'skill:calls;capture=envOk' # captures returnevidence = 'skill:calls;args=branch,depth;capture=envOk' # full formevidence = 'skill:calls;onFailure=true' # call lives in an On failure: blockevidence = 'skill:calls;parallel=true' # member of an @parallel groupConcurrent sub-skills — @parallel

 Training paths — Free vs Pro